2. Scalar types and control structures in Python#

 ## 16

-Objects generated through lambda expressions do not have to be assigned a name – they can be anonymous.
-This is useful when calling methods that take other functions as their arguments.
+Objects generated through lambda expressions do not have to be assigned a name: they can remain anonymous.
+This is useful when calling a method which takes another function as its argument.
 With lambdas, the latter can be generated on the fly.

 def print_x_and_fx(x, f):